hexbatch/apple-core/v1/notes/changes/interfaces.md

 --------------

+Can set a container to be read only.
-Can set a container to be read only
+Can set a container to be read only after it's not, and flip it back and forth as needed.

+Can set a container to be const.
+Cannot write.
+The last reads are saved, and that cache is used without asking the attributes for more recent info

 ----------------
 Events for this are sent to the container.
 The events can elect to now allow the operation,